Audi Q2 review

 - Audi Q2 vs Mazda CX-3 vs Mercedes GLA

-There's also a sporty Audi SQ2 model on offer, which brings a 296bhp 2.0-litre petrol engine, quattro four-wheel drive and a DSG gearbox.
-In mechanical terms it's similar to the Audi S3 and Volkswagen Golf R; performance is impressive as a result.
+All models get a six-speed manual, while the 35 TFSI can be had with Audi's seven-speed S tronic twin-clutch gearbox.
+Performance fans will be better served by the sporty Audi SQ2 model, which brings a 296bhp 2.0-litre petrol engine, quattro four-wheel drive and a DSG gearbox.
+In mechanical terms it's similar to the Audi S3 and Volkswagen Golf R.

 Technik models are sparsely equipped in comparison to the rest of the range, but they do get 16-inch wheels, a dashtop screen and air conditioning.
-Most buyers will be willing to pay the premium of around £1,550 that Sport models command to get 17-inch wheels, signature silver C-pillars and sports seats.
+Most buyers will be willing to pay the premium of around £1,550 that Sport models command to get 17-inch wheels and sports seats.
 The Sport model also features Audi Connect and its infotainment extras including MMI navigation, as well as more upmarket interior trim.

 S line models feature a different look, courtesy of body coloured wheelarches, a silver grille and redesigned bumpers.
 18-inch wheels, full LED lights with scrolling indicators at the rear, leather seats and sports suspension are also included.
 However, in our experience the sports suspension is too stiff to be comfortable on British roads, so we'd recommend switching to comfort suspension, which you can do at no extra cost.
 S line cars also get LED interior lighting that bathes the cabin in gentle light and illuminates various trim elements.

-Black Edition models add 19-inch black alloys and a gloss black exterior pack, while top-level Vorsprung models get Audi’s adjustable adaptive suspension package.
+Black Edition models add 19-inch black alloys and a gloss black exterior pack, while the top-level Vorsprung trim no longer features on the price list.

 One highlight of the Q2 is that it comes with Audi’s Pre Sense safety kit.
 It's standard on all models and includes Autonomous Emergency Braking, which will put the brakes on if the sensors detect a pedestrian stepping out in front of the car.
 Other big car options include adaptive cruise control, lane departure warning and lane keep assistance, plus traffic sign recognition and rear traffic alert when you’re reversing.